JusticeShultz/MathX/README.md

 ### Changelog:

 Added color with several predefinitions of common colors and a start to matrices.
 Note: matrices are not completed, I am currently missing: operators, rotations & scalers.
+I also added a magnitude function to the Vector2, 3 & 4.

 #### Currently does not support matrices or matrix scaler math.
 (Upcoming)